Highlights from our Lego Masters social

 It isn’t a riveting competition without a tie-breaker.
 Team Snot a Lot and the Mini Fig Marauders came to a tie with 17 points.
 Each team had to choose one person to represent their team.
 The challenge, build the tallest Lego tower in 30 seconds.
 It was a nail-biting finish but Team Snot a Lot came out on top and took home the grand prize.

-Congratulations to Jude Rajkumar, Mina Gurgis, Mark Laurence, Lisa Taylor
+Congratulations to Jude Rajkumar, Mina Gurgis, Mark Laurence, Lisa Taylor.

 A big thank you to everyone who attended.
 It was an amazing night because of you.